Council Tax and Late Demand Notices

 Some Procedural or Substantive Prejudice

-Where there is no egregious Billing Authority failures, a key factor in determining whether the 'out of time' council tax demand notices are valid (or not), is the extent of any procedural or substantive prejudice suffered by the taxpayer, if upheld as valid.
+A factor relevant then in determining whether the 'out of time' council tax demand notices are valid (or not), is the extent of any prejudice suffered by the taxpayer, if the demand notices were to be upheld as valid.
+Prejudice can be procedural or substantive.
+The prejudice though must be substantial.
+In Somerset v Honda, Burnett J said, at paragraphs 59 to 60:

 In summary, therefore, a failure to serve a Regulation 5 notice as soon as practicable does not result in automatic invalidity.
 Rather, the court determining any issue resulting from such a failure will have regard to the length of delay and the impact of that delay upon the ratepayer, in the context of the public interest in collecting outstanding rates.
 The greater the prejudice to the ratepayer flowing from the delay, the more likely will be the conclusion that Parliament intended invalidity to follow.'